One Hundred and Eighty: Pro Legs

-After each of the first three rounds, the professionals face each other in a standard game of darts; the first to count down from 501 to zero wins, scoring 10 points for their team, and a double is required to close out.
+After each of the three rounds described above, the professionals face one another in a standard game of darts; the first to count down from 501 to zero wins, scoring 10 points for their team, and a double is required for the final checkout.
 A team earns a bonus of £500 or £1,000 for a score of 180 or a nine-dart finish by their professional, respectively.
 The team keeps these bonuses regardless of the final outcome of the game.

 Doubles Decider

 The amateur and professional on each team now pair up for a doubles game, following the same rules and bonuses as the Pro Legs.
-Each team's accrued points are deducted from their starting total of 501, and the amateurs throw first in each rotation, followed by the professionals.
+Each team's accrued points are deducted from their starting total of 501, and the amateurs throw first in every rotation, followed by the professionals.
 The first team to reach zero advances to the Final Throw.

 The Final Throw

 The two darts players on the winning team face a board divided into nine sectors of decreasing size, each corresponding to a successively higher percentage of the jackpot.
 The target is marked with two rings, with the outer wider than the inner.
 The professional has two minutes to hit the inner rings on as many sectors in sequence as possible, starting with the lowest value and working clockwise, and may only throw three darts at a time.
 The clock stops when either the professional has hit all nine sectors, or when the amateur calls for them to stop.
 The amateur then has the remaining time to hit the outer rings of the sectors hit by the professional, in ascending order; once time runs out, they win the value of the last sector hit.